 - Game equipment: frisbees, tennis/squash/racquet ball racquets, etc.

-- Bicycle, helmet and lock (many students bike to class or along the Gap Trail; be sure to register your bike with Campus Safety upon arrival)
+- Bicycle, helmet and U Bolt Lock (many students bike to class or along the Gap Trail; be sure to register your bike with Campus Safety upon arrival)

 - Decorations (note that there are some restrictions on hanging items):

 - Pictures, posters or tapestries (that can be easily hung with gentle tape or 3M adhesives that will not damage the walls)

 - Fun clothes for themed events (Halloween, other themed parties, etc.)